Serer religion: Family totems

-Each Serer family has a totem ("Taana").
+Each Serer family has a totem (tiim / tim).
 Totems are prohibitions as well as guardians.
 They can be animals and plants among other beings.
 For example, the totem of the Joof family is the antelope.
 Any brutality against this animal by the Joof family is prohibited.
 This respect gives the Joof family holy protection.
 The totem of the Njie family is the lion; the totem of the Sène family is the hare and for the Sarr family is the giraffe and the camel.

 The secret order of the Saltigue

 Both men and women can be initiated into the secret order of the Saltigue (Spiritual Elder).
 In accordance with Serer religious doctrines, for one to become a Saltigue, one must be initiated which is somewhat reserved for a small number of insiders, particularly in the mysteries of the universe and the unseen world.
 The Xooy (Xoy or Khoy) ceremony is a special religious event in the Serer religious calendar.
 It is the time when the initiated Saltigue (Serer High Priests and Priestesses) come together to literally predict the future in front of the community.
 These diviners and healers deliver sermons at the Xooy Ceremony which relates to the future weather, politics, economics, and so on.
 The event brings together thousands of people to Holy Sine from all over the world.
 Ultra orthodox Serers and Serers who "syncretise" (mix Islam or Christianity with the old Serer religion) as well as non-Serers such as the Lebou people (who are a distinct group but still revere the ancient religious practices of their Serer ancestors) among others gather at Sine for this ancient ceremony.
 Serers who live in the West sometimes spend months planning for the pilgrimage.
 The event goes on for several days where the Saltigue take centre stage and the ceremony usually begins in the first week of June at Fatick.